FishCV/fishcv.github.io/README.md

 ## Installation

+The red roman model relies on the [matterport](https://github.com/matterport/Mask_RCNN) implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870).
+The model combines the matterport library with a generic [centroid object tracking](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/) method.

 1. Clone the [Matterport Mask R-CNN repository](https://github.com/matterport/Mask_RCNN) and follow the installation instructions.
-2. Download pineapple datasets `datasets.zip` [here](https://drive.google.com/drive/folders/1OQQOM0r_9_lTYDCh-D4nksKNZFarVFyL?usp=sharing).
-Expand it such that it's in the path `Mask_RCNN/datasets/`.
-3. Download `mask_rcnn_pineapple.h5` from [here](https://drive.google.com/drive/folders/1OQQOM0r_9_lTYDCh-D4nksKNZFarVFyL?usp=sharing) and save it to the root directory of the repo (i.e. in the `Mask_RCNN` directory).
-4. Create a conda environment using `pineappleEnvironmment.yml`.
-Instructions on how to do so can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
+You may be required to install additional software.
+2. Download the red roman dataset splits `train`, `test` and `val`, available in this respository [here](https://github.com/FishCV/fishcv.github.io/tree/main/dataset/via).
+These datasets should be placed in the path: `../Mask_RCNN/datasets/redroman/`.
+(This will be inside the local matterport directory you create in step 1.)
+3. For inference, download `mask_rcnn_redroman.h5` from [here](https://drive.google.com/drive/folders/1OQQOM0r_9_lTYDCh-D4nksKNZFarVFyL?usp=sharing).
+(The weights file is too large to be shared on this repository.)

 ## Datasets